katungi/Section-tailwind-demo/Readme.md

 - Different ways to install and configure tailwind,
 - and How to use utility-based classes over normal prewritten classes.

+To follow along with this tutorial easily, basic understanding of HTML and CSS is required.
+Understanding or previous interaction with any CSS frameworks is an added advantage.

 ### What is Tailwindcss

 Tailwindcss is also a CSS framework created by [Adam Wathan](https://twitter.com/adamwathan).
 Unlike other frameworks, it does not come prebuilt with classes that you can just add to the HTML tags and apply styling instantly.
 Instead it uses a different approach.
 It brings a much lower level of control by using utility-based classes.